-During his time at the University of Calgary’s Faculty of Law, Mihai was actively involved in the mooting program.
-He was part of the winning team in the Alberta Court of Appeal (Constitutional) Moot and was a finalist in the Blackstone Debate Competition.
-He also participated in the Gale Cup, a national competition, the McGillivray Moot, and the BLG Trial Advocacy Competition.
+During his time at the University of Calgary’s Faculty of Law, Mihai frequently participated in advocacy competitions.
+He was part of the winning team in the Alberta Court of Appeal Moot and was a finalist in the Blackstone Debate.
+He also participated in the Gale Cup, a national competition focused on criminal law.

-Mihai obtained a Bachelor of Arts from Simon Fraser University with a major in Criminology and an extended minor in French.
-Prior to law school, Mihai worked for the Financial Institutions Commission of BC and the Royal Canadian Mounted Police in various support roles.
+Before attending law school, Mihai obtained a Bachelor of Arts from Simon Fraser University with a major in Criminology and an extended minor in French.
+Mihai also worked for the BC Financial Services Authority and the Royal Canadian Mounted Police in support roles.

 - University of Calgary, Faculty of Law (Juris Doctor, 2018)